Alkaline Phosphatase (ALP)

 A blood sample drawn from a vein in your arm

 Alkaline phosphatase (ALP) is an enzyme found in several tissues throughout the body.
-The highest concentrations of ALP are present in the cells that comprise bone and the liver.
-Elevated levels of ALP in the blood are most commonly caused by liver disease or bone disorders.
+The ALP in blood samples of healthy adults comes mainly from the liver, with most of the rest coming from bones (skeleton).
+Elevated levels of ALP in the blood are most commonly caused by liver disease, bile duct obstruction, gallbladder disease, or bone disorders.
 This test measures the level of ALP in the blood.

 In the liver, ALP is found on the edges of cells that join to form bile ducts, tiny tubes that drain bile from the liver to the bowels, where it is needed to help digest fat in the diet.
 ALP in bone is produced by special cells called osteoblasts that are involved in the formation of bone.
 Each of the various tissue types produces distinct forms of ALP called isoenzymes.